microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge01.md

 Health Architectures includes a collection of best practices reference architectures to illustrate use cases for the Azure API for FHIR.
 Below is the holistic conceptual end to end architecture for Azure API for FHIR.
 ![Health Architecture](../images/HealthArchitecture.png)

 In this challenge, you will implement the FHIR Server PaaS scenario reference architecture to extract, transform and load patient data from Electronic Health Record (EHR) systems.
-You will generate synthetic patient data for this hack in both the FHIR format for bulk load into FHIR Server and legacy C-CDA format for the ingest and conversion to FHIR Bundle.
+For this hack, you will generate synthetic patient data in both the FHIR format for bulk load into FHIR Server and legacy C-CDA format for the ingest and conversion to FHIR Bundle.
 To generate synthetic patient data, you will use the open source Synthea Patient Generator Java tool to simulate patient records in both FHIR and C-CDA formats.

 ### FHIR bulk load scenario
 In this scenario, you will deploy a storage account with a BLOB container called `fhirimport`, patient FHIR bundles generated with Synthea can be coplied into this storage container and they will be auto ingested into the FHIR server.
 This bulk ingestion is performed by an Azure Function as depicted below: